 Below is a collection of deadlifting tips.
-The goal was to summarize some of the major technical points in a short and precise list that people can go over before a deadlift session/day.
+The goal was to summarize some of the major technical points in a short and precise list that people can go over before a deadlift session.

-1. Never deadlift before squats because the lower back is too fatigued and in great danger.
+1. Never deadlift before squats because the lower back is fatigued and in danger.

-6. For better strength off the floor imagine that your are pushing the ground away.
+6. For better strength off the floor imagine that you are pushing the ground away.
 This activates the quads which are essential for the first 1/4 of the lift.

 7. Make sure that the bar is touching your shins when you start the lift.
-The barbell should also remain in touch with your body throughout the whole movement.
-This will help you lift the most weight, while placing less stress on the lower back.
+The barbell should remain in contact with your body throughout the whole movement.
+This will help you lift the most weight while reducing the stress on the lower back.

 8. Once you are relatively strong, a heavy max deadlift requires about 10 days to recover fully.

-9. People with long torsos and short legs find sumo deadlifts easier to do, while people with short torsos feel better during the regular conventional deadlift.
+9. People with long torsos and short legs find sumo deadlifts easier to do whereas people with short torsos feel better during the regular conventional deadlift.
 There are exceptions.

-10. If the hardest part of the deadlift is the start, it’s beneficial to do pause squats or leg presses and hyper extensions.
-The goal is to build raw pushing strength without stretch reflex at the bottom of the lift and rigid lower back.
+10. If the hardest part of the deadlift is the start, it’s beneficial to do pause squats or leg presses and hyperextensions.
+The goal is to build raw pushing strength without a stretch reflex at the bottom of the lift and a rigid lower back.
 Of course, you could also do deficit deadlifts, but squats and leg presses are easier to recover from.

-11. If you are missing the deadlift pass mid point, you need to work on your upper back strength.
-There are many options, but among the good choices are front levers, barbell rows, T-bar rows…etc.
+11. If you are missing past the mid-point, you need to work on your upper back strength.

-12. In order to keep the bar close when you deadlift, you have to learn how to use your lats.
+12. Use your lats to keep the bar close when you deadlift.
 A good exercise would be the straight arm pull-over on a cable machine or the front lever.

 13. Never cheat when you deadlift.
 It’s like burning your own money.

-15. Don’t use a stance that’s two wide and does not allow you to start the lift with straight arms.
+15. Don’t use a stance that’s too wide and does not allow you to start the lift with straight arms.

-16. To prevent biceps tears, use straps or a hook grip for your working sets instead of the mixed grip.
+16. To prevent biceps tears, use straps or a hook grip for your work sets instead of the mixed grip.

 17. When you are using the hook grip, you are not really developing grip strength, but pain tolerance.
-Many people who rely on the hook grip in competition use straps in training because this grip is very stressful on on the nerves of the thumb.
+Many people who rely on the hook grip in competition use straps in training because this grip is very stressful on the thumbs.
 Limiting its use may be beneficial.

 18. The deadlift will not build your squat, but the squat will build your deadlift.